 Opening hours: Daily, 11:00am–11:00pm

 Noodle & Congee

-Macau foodies know this corner restaurant in Grand Lisboa for their extensive menu of noodle and congee dishes (obviously).
-But their dumplings are also an attraction.
+Macau foodies know this corner restaurant in Grand Lisboa for their extensive menu of noodles and congee dishes (obviously) but their dumplings are also an attraction.
 Steamed and fried, filled with meat, seafood and vegetables, there’s a whole page of them!
-Our top picks are poached “Tianjin” dumplings with mushroom and vegetables, pan-fried dumplings with minced pork and poached dumplings with shrimps and crabmeat in spicy sauce.
+Our top picks are poached “Tianjin” dumplings with mushroom and vegetables, pan-fried dumplings with minced pork and poached dumplings with shrimp and crabmeat in spicy sauce.
 No surprises or extravagant options, just good old Chinese recipes made to perfection.
-Service is fast and discreet.
+The service is fast and discreet.
 The interior is rather pompous for a noodle spot but that gives the place its unique vibe.